dorcgyn/innerbuilder/README.md

 ### Installation

-Download the plugin jar `innerbuilder.jar` and select "Install Plugin From Disk" in IntelliJ's plugin preferences.
+Download the plugin jar `innerbuilder.jar`.
+In IntelliJ IDEA 12.x or later, go to `File > Settings > Plugins`.
+Select "Install Plugin From Disk" in IntelliJ's plugin preferences.

 ### Usage